SatvikR/LCGE/README.md

 A brief summary of the license:

+- You can use LCGE in any project, though if its closed source, you must dynamically link with LCGE
 - If you make changes/additions to LCGE you must they must be release with either a LGPL compatible license (though I prefer you submit your changes back to this repository)
 - More info in the `LICENSE` file in the root of the source tree